nspcc-dev/neo-go/docs/vm.md

 # Installation

-VM is provided as part of neo-go binary, so usual neo-go build instructions are applicable.
+VM is provided as a part of neo-go binary, so usual neo-go build instructions are applicable.

 # Running the VM